Adult ADHD Diagnosis & Treatment in Salem,NH & Boston, MA

 Q: I live in Massachusetts.
 Can I do everything by telehealth?

-A: The initial diagnostic evaluation is in person (Salem, NH).
+A: The initial diagnostic evaluation is in person in Boston, MA or Salem, NH.
 After that, most visits can be telehealth if you’re in NH or MA.

 Q: Do you offer fully remote new-patient evaluations?